Schuster-j/maneuverRecognition/README.md

 - step_size: Steps between windows in number of rows.
 - scale: Bool whether we apply robust scaling or not.

-Since we have data of three different persons and to ensure that different route segments of the trips can appear in the training and test data we will apply the timeseries_train_test_split function on each individual dataset and combine the windowed data subsequently.
+Since we have data of three different persons and to ensure that different route segments of the trips can appear in the training and testing data we will apply the timeseries_train_test_split function on each individual dataset and combine the windowed data subsequently.
 Our windows will have a length of 14 timesteps which is 7 seconds in our dataset and we will use a stepsize of 6 timesteps which equals 3 seconds.
-We then merge the data, with every window seperated and already in the right shape.
+We then merge the data with every window seperated and already in the right shape.

 ```python